Sh9hid/face-mask-detection/README.md

 ```

 ## Summary
-- Object Detection - Trained on YOLOv8n.pt (Model underfits, checkpoints not added till yet)
+- Object Detection - Trained on YOLOv8n.pt (Model getting better on higher epochs)
 - Classification - Trained on YOLOv8n-cls.pt
-- Mask, No Mask Detection and Classification.
+- Mask, No Mask;  Detection and Classification.
 - Custom Dataset (using CV).
-Labels corrected using OpenCV and observation.
+Labels corrected using OpenCV and observation using preview.py.
 - Trained on YOLOv8, locally for both classification and object-detection.
-- Classification model available.
-Classes 0: Mask, 1: No-Mask
+- Classes 0: Mask, 1: No-Mask
-- Checkpoint for classification - models/best.pt', object detection - yet to converge.
+- Checkpoint for classification - 'models/best.pt', object detection - 'models/best_od.pt'
-- Helper functions for both classification and detection in utils/
+- Helper functions for both classification and object detection in utils.
-- Output video directory -> output-vids/
+- Output stored at -> output-vids/

 ## Roadmap